IDIL: Training through and for research

 A.F-C: Incoming foreign mobility will be fostered by accompaniment of international students: French courses (FLE) and financial help for travels.

-This project is part of the Structuring Training through Research (SFRI) program.
-The UM won the call for projects in July 2020?
+This project is part of the Structuring of Training through Research (SFRI) program.
+It is a call for projects that UM won in July 2020?

 M.S: